⚠️ SEP(land) skill test is the basics ✈️

-Conditions for successful pass of the EASA SEP(land) license skill test
+Pass criteria ✅ of EASA SEP(land) skill test

-General conditions for successful pass of the examination flight - EASA license skill test SEP(land) are more or less the same as for any other EASA license skill test.
+Conditions for pass of the SEP(land) skill test are the same as for any other EASA class rating skill test.

-EASA license skill test for initial issue of the single engine piston (land) - SEP(land) is splitted into different sections - section of the air check, representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - single engine piston - SEP(Land) of the aeroplane used for the EASA license skill test.
+EASA SEP(land) skill test is split into different sections representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - single engine piston - SEP(Land) of the aeroplane used for the skill test.

-We provide an EASA license skill test for initial obtain of the single-engine piston class rating - SEP(land) in the following EASA approved variants (types) of the aeroplanes within the class SEP(land):
+We are authorised to provide an EASA skill test for initial obtain of the single-engine piston class rating in various variants of SEP(land) class for example:

-Class rating on single-engine piston aeroplanes - SEP(land) certifies the holder to fly on the single-engine piston aeroplanes with wheeled landing gear with a maximum take-off weight of 5,700kg.
-Validity of the EASA single-engine piston SEP(land) class rating, is in accordance with the Regulation 1178/2011 and paragraph FCL.740(a) 24 months (2 years).
+Class rating SEP(land) allows the holder to fly on the single-engine piston aeroplanes with wheeled landing gear with a maximum take-off weight of 5,700kg.
+The variants specifically constituted into SEP(Land) are explicitly listed in EASA classrating endorsment list.

 Within the Europe the EASA SEP(land) class rating allows holder to fly as an pilot in command (PIC) on the following variants of the single-engine piston aeroplanes:

 - Manufacturer ZLIN: Zlin 42, Zlin 142, Zlin 43, Zlin 143